 Rapidly deploy and scale applications using a wide variety of supported languages and services, or provide your own.

-Extend your corporate network into the cloud by connecting to cloud services from within your datacenter or using an existing user authentication system.
+Extend your corporate network into the cloud, connect to local services in your datacenter, or use an existing user authentication system.

 Your OpenShift cluster will only contain your users, applications, and services.